Moroccans bury 5-year-old boy Rayan, who died in deep well

 The boy was laid to rest in a plot where other family members are buried at the hilltop Zawiya cemetery, six kilometers (four miles) away from the village.
 Scores of mourners from around Morocco flocked to the funeral to pay their respects.

-In a sign of how Rayan's fate had gripped the country, Moroccan King Mohammed VI followed the painstaking rescue efforts closely, and expressed his condolences to the boy’s parents in a statement released by the palace over the weekend.
+A 9-year-old cousin, Illilas, said he misses Rayan dearly.
+Asked what he remembers most, Illilas recalled Rayan's love for playing soccer, and said, “he behaved like a grown man.
+He always asked us to refer to him as Si Rayan,” or Mr. Rayan.

-Security officers ringed the area.
-Meanwhile. villagers came to visit the parents' house to pay their condolences.
-Two large tents were set up in front of the modest house, serving breakfast to visitors.
+In a sign of how Rayan's fate had gripped the country, Moroccan King Mohammed VI followed the painstaking rescue efforts closely, and expressed his condolences to the boy’s parents in a statement released by the palace.

-The child’s body was transferred in a helicopter to the military hospital in the capital Rabat.
-It is not yet clear if the boy underwent an autopsy.
+Security officers ringed the area of the funeral.
+Villagers came to visit the parents' house to pay their condolences, and two large tents were set up in front of the modest house, serving breakfast to visitors.

-Workers have now started filing in the massive hole and tunnel that they dug to try to rescue him.
+Workers started filling in the massive hole and tunnel that they had dug to try to rescue the boy.

 Nationwide, Moroccans had taken to social media to offer their hopes for the boy’s survival, using the hashtag #SaveRayan which brought global attention to the rescue efforts.